 Julia Hartsell is a dancer, a catalyst for soulful, earth-honoring community and the founder of The Flowjo, a sanctuary for embodied practice in Carrboro, NC.
 With a background in performance art and world religions, Julia has spent her adult life seeking the mystical through movement.
 Trusting the body’s inherent wisdom and sacredness, she utilizes these diverse practices to help access the body’s intuition for emotional expression and transformation.
 This spiraling path has spun her around the world, into non-ordinary states of consciousness and deeper into devotional dance as a healing practice.
 With an animist worldview, her work is focused on reclaiming relational ways of living and ancient forms of medicine in service of personal and ancestral healing.
 Julia is a Dance Facilitator, Ancestral Lineage Healing Practitioner, Death Doula and Home Funeral Guide and is committed to reclaiming the beauty, sacredness and meaning at end-of-life passages.
 She has developed Community Grief Ceremonies, Ritual Dances and Ancestral Dance practices for reconnection with elemental forces and ancestral allies.
 With love of the earth’s waters, Julia is an Initiate of Osun and Obatala in the Ifá/Òrìsà tradition of Yoruba West Africa.

-More on Jonathan's work at JonathanHadasEdwards.com.
+More at JonathanHadasEdwards.com.